-A few months ago 888 Holdings owners of Dragonfish Bingo were fined a substantial amount of money by the Gambling Commission for their social responsibility and anti-money laundering failings.
+A few months ago, 888 Holdings owners of Dragonfish Bingo were fined a substantial amount of money by the Gambling Commission for their social responsibility and anti-money laundering failings.

 Customer Transactions At William Hill Linked To Criminal Offences

-It was found the senior management had not mitigated risk, nor did they have the right amount of staff to ensure the policies for anti-money laundering and social responsibility were effective.
-Because of this there were ten players who were able to deposit quite large amounts of money in a short period of time that were linked to criminal offences.
+It was assessed that management had not mitigated risk, nor did they have the right staff to ensure anti-money laundering and social responsibility policies were effective.
+Because of this, ten players could deposit quite large amounts of money in a short time that got linked to criminal offences.

-The deposits from these customers’ alone results in gains for William Hill of approximately £1.2 million.
-This amount is part of the fine and will be divested.
+The deposits from these customers alone result in William Hill gains of approximately £1.2 million.
+This amount is part of the fine and will get divested.

 Examples Of Failings By William Hill